 These are the first brand of non-toxic diapers that I ever tried with my infants.
 There is so much to love about them.
 Absolutely no plastic touches baby’s skin at any point, only plant-based materials.
 These diapers are totally chlorine-free (TCF) and are not bleached at all.
 I have never had a problem with leaks or blowouts with any Eco by Naty diapers that I have ever used.
 Another bonus is the elastic waist that provides enough stretch so you can pull it comfortably around your baby’s waist without having to worry about ripping a sticky tab off.

 Out of all the positives about these diapers, the most impressive thing is their certifications.
-Not only do they use FSC certified wood pulp inside their diapers, and certified Vegan, they are the only diaper that is actually OEKO-Tex certified!
+Not only do they use FSC certified wood pulp inside their diapers, and certified Vegan, they are one of the only diapers that are actually OEKO-Tex certified!
 Eco by Naty is probably the best disposable diaper to use if your baby has very sensitive skin.

 The only negative thing that I can say about these diapers is that every now and then I will get a diaper where the tabs will be stuck making the diaper unusable.
 But it doesn’t happen often and this is such a minor issue compared to all the good these diapers have to offer.
+Naty diapers have so many amazing reviews and are worth trying with your baby.
 Eco by Naty is a Swedish company and the diapers are made in Turkey.

 Eco by Naty Ingredients: Plant-based Polyethylene non-woven (Inner Non-woven), Plant-based Polyethelene (non-woven back sheet), Plant-based (Frontal ear), Plant-based Polyethelene non-woven covering elastic film (Elastic ears), Polyethelene non-woven (frontal tape), Polypropylene (tape),Plant-based Polyethelene non-woven(sides).
 Inside the Diaper: FSC and Totally Chlorine Free certified cellulose and SAP super absorbent, Polypropylene and PET (high loft), plant-based Polyethylene non-woven (elastic leg), Glue Safe and approved, based on SBS and SEBS, Cellulose is used where possible inside the diaper.